 Do I need to bring anything with me to my child's testing appointment?

-You will need to bring a photo ID and copy of your confirmation email printed, or on your phone
+You will need to bring a parent/guardian photo ID and a copy of your confirmation email printed, or on your phone

 How long will it take to complete my child's testing appointment?